ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **line 22: REDD+ does not need historical map so this is irrelevant**

 We do not agree with that comment.
 The UNFCCC REDD+ aims at Reducing Emissions from Deforestation and forest Degradation.
-REDD+ do need historical deforestation maps.
-To estimated the avoided deforestation, a baseline deforestation scenario need to be built.
+REDD+ does need historical deforestation maps.
+To estimate the avoided deforestation, a baseline deforestation scenario need to be built.
 This baseline deforestation scenario relies on historical deforestation maps [@Olander2008].
-Our forest cover change map can be used at the regional scale for pilot REDD+ project [@Vieilledent2013] or at the national scale to build a baseline deforestation scenario and estimate the associated CO$_2$ emissions.
+Our forest cover change map can be used at the regional scale for pilot REDD+ projects [@Vieilledent2013] or at the national scale to build a baseline deforestation scenario and estimate the associated CO$_2$ emissions.

 **line 40: Forests in general**